 - It then sat for another 3-4 days at 3C before I measured the gravity and transfered to a keg - in the Fermus for a total of 4 weeks

-- Place a cleaned and sanitised keg into the keezer for 24 hours to chill to ~4C
+- Placed a cleaned and sanitised keg into the keezer for 24 hours to chill to ~4C

 - Perform closed transfer of beer from Fermus to keg

-- Attach CO2 to keg at 49PSI for 36 hours to carbonate
+- I should have attached the CO2 to keg at 49PSI for 36 hours to carbonate, but I ended up leaving it there for nearly 60 hours

 Improvements for next time